Bertoid1311/B7094/README.md

 (4) On the Tape Drives window, click the 'Add Drive' button.
 Tape Unit 'A1' will appear.
 (You could continue to click and add additional Tape Units from 'A2'-'A0' and 'B1'-'B0' if you wanted to.)

 (5) On one of the added Tape Units, click the 'Opn' button and browse to any tape image file in the Open Dialog window.
-Any P7B file can be attached to the drive -- a SysIn.BCD or SysOut.BCD from a previous run (from the ..\Output directory), or any other tape.
+Any P7B file can be attached to the drive -- a ..\Output\SysIn.BCD or ..\Output\SysOut.BCD from a previous run (from the ..\Output directory), or any other tape.

 (6) Now click on the channel-letter+decimal-unit-number of the Tape Unit with your attached tape image file.
 The Tape Viewer window will appear, displaying the tape in whatever mode matches the image file extension (BCD mode for *.BCD, Binary mode for any other extension).